Interventional Pain Management and Physical Medicine and Rehabilitation Located in Livonia, MI & Clinton Township, MI

 The team offers a selection of spinal cord stimulators.
 The goal is to match your condition to the type of stimulator that offers you the greatest degree of relief.
 They may discuss with you:

 If pain is affecting your quality of life and hasn’t responded to other treatments, perhaps it’s time to see if spinal cord stimulation is right for you.
-Call Restorative Physical Medicine today or book a consultation online.
+Call Enhance Center today to book a consultation.